alackles/era-actions/README.md

 There is much work to be done inside and outside our communities.
 See the bottom of this page for additional resources.

 Below are five initial demands for steps to build equity within the Artificial Life community.
+ERA recognizes the challenges inherent in taking these steps.
+However, they are essential to creating lasting and meaningful change within our home institutions, our home communities, and our academic society as a whole.

 ## 1. Eliminate the GRE from program requirements.

-The GRE (Graduate Readiness Exam) is widely recognized as [a barrier for underrepresenated groups](https://smallpondscience.com/2019/03/08/what-are-the-reasons-we-have-for-dropping-the-gre/) Many members of the Artificial Life community have power within their institutions to change program requirements for their department, college, or even university. **Academic units should drop the requirement for GRE scores to be considered for admission to graduate admissions.**
+The GRE (Graduate Readiness Exam) is widely recognized as [a barrier for underrepresenated groups](https://smallpondscience.com/2019/03/08/what-are-the-reasons-we-have-for-dropping-the-gre/).
+Many members of the Artificial Life community have power within their institutions to change program requirements for their department, college, or even university. **Academic units should drop the requirement for GRE scores to be considered for admission to graduate admissions.**

 ## 2. Establish paid work for equity and diversity.